Jeffrey M. Stanton

-Dr. Stanton's background also includes more than a decade of experience in business both in established firms and start-up companies.
-In 1995, Stanton worked as a human resources analyst for Applied Psychological Techniques, a human resource consulting firm based in Darien, Connecticut.
+Dr. Stanton's background also includes decades of experience in business both in established firms and start-up companies.
+For example, Stanton worked as a human resources analyst for Applied Psychological Techniques, a human resource consulting firm based in Darien, Connecticut.
 His projects at this firm included the development, implementation, and assessment of a performance appraisal system, development of a selection battery for customer service representatives, and the creation of a job classification and work standards system for over 350 positions in the public utilities industry.

 Over the past 20 years I have done organizational consulting in a variety of for profit and non-profit firms.
 This work has included the development of performance management systems, organizational surveys, information security assessments, climate assessments, training, and coaching.
 At present I am a co-principal investigator on Syracuse University's NSF-ADVANCE institutional transformation project, an effort to improve recruiting, retention, and career development for women faculty in science, technology, engineering, and mathematics disciplines.